Search programs

 What They Do: Pilots are responsible for flying airplanes and helicopters.
 Their daily responsibilities often include inspecting the condition of aircraft before and after each flight, preparing and submitting flight plans to air traffic control, and using cockpit instruments and visual references to navigate aircraft to their destinations.
 While airline pilots typically transport passengers and cargo on a fixed schedule, commercial pilots are involved in unscheduled flight activities, such as charter flights, firefighting, and crop dusting.

 How to Become One: Even entry-level airline pilot jobs tend to require a bachelor’s degree, but that’s not the case for commercial pilots.
 This particular occupation typically only requires flight training and a commercial pilot certificate.
-You’ll need to complete at least 250 hours of flight time before you can earn your commercial pilot license from the Federal Aviation Administration (FAA).
+You must complete at least 250 hours of flight time before earning your commercial pilot license from the Federal Aviation Administration (FAA).
 However, any given employer may have higher standards for minimum experience.

 • Projected Job Growth, 2022-2032: 4% (as fast as average)

-• Highest-Paying States: Connecticut, New York, Massachusetts, Georgia, Nevada
+• Highest-Paying States: Connecticut, New York, Texas, Delaware, Georgia

 Top Certificate Programs for Commercial Pilots: